A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with

 ($i$) First of all, we are quite sure that it is of primary interest to initiate a mathematical investigation of the discrete Gauss-Poisson probability distribution function $p_{GP}(n ;z,r)$, its normalization $R(r;z)$, and, further, the associated moments $M(r;z)$.
 In doing so, we have determined the non-trivial asymptotic behavior of $R(r;z)$ along with some related functions and visualized an intriguing oscillating behavior of $\ln R(r;z)$ in the vicinity of its asymptotics.
 Of course, it would be a highly interesting challenge to derive any explicit determinations of these functions for some special sets of parameters, although such a goal seems to be rather hopeless for the moment.

-($ii$) Certainly, it is expected that mathematical studies of this kind must have appropriate physical consequences and implications.
+($ii$) It is certainly expected that mathematical studies of this kind must have appropriate physical consequences and implications.
 An example is the issue of convergence of the master integral \eqref{Y}, involving $\ln R(r;z)$ (see also \eqref{Z}), in the marginal case of physical stability discussed in Sections \ref{SIS} and \ref{SII}.
-We hope that the list of such applications might be extended.
+We hope that the list of such applications will be extended in the future.

 ($iii$) Our desire is to draw attention of mathematicians to the interesting and practically important mathematical objects discussed in the present communication and trigger their further investigation.